Andries de Wet: In South West Africa

 De Wet returned to his farm and soon began participating in local politics.
 He helped found the United National South West Party and advocated in 1928 for the repatriation of the Dorslandtrekkers from Portuguese soil to South West Africa.

 Personal life

-His marriage in 1903 in German South West Africa to Elisabeth Hagedom (or Hagdorn) (to whom he had been engaged in Germany a year before his return to Africa) produced four children.
+His marriage in 1903 in German South West Africa to Elisabeth von Hagedorn (to whom he had been engaged in Germany a year before his return to Africa) produced four children.
+Leni, Ani, Hetwig and Andries.
 After her death, he married Elisabeth Catherina Ackerman, whom he later divorced but with whom he had a son.
 He was survived by his third wife, Anna Jacoba van Heerden, and was buried in Windhoek.
 A street southeast of downtown Windhoek was named for him.